 Projections indicate the development could generate more than 1,000 construction and permanent jobs, and officials said the arena’s economic opportunity plan, or EOP, will make sure those employed reflect the city’s demographics.

-The EOP, Parker administration leaders told the crowd, is extensive, with benchmarks for hiring people of color, women and locals throughout a range of job titles.
+The EOP, Parker administration leaders told the crowd, is extensive, with benchmarks for hiring people of color, women and Philadelphia residents throughout a range of job titles.
 An oversight committee would be established, along with a public reporting process.

-Team owners have agreed to a $6 million avenue annual payment-in-lieu-of-taxes plan.
-By comparison, PILOT payments from all three South Philadelphia sporting venues currently amount to $6 million a year combined, officials said.
+Team owners have agreed to a $6 million average annual payment-in-lieu-of-taxes plan.
+By comparison, PILOT payments from all three South Philadelphia sporting venues currently amount to just over $6 million a year combined, officials said.

 In all, an economic impact study indicates the arena will generate just over $700 million in revenue for the city and School District of Philadelphia over a period of more than three decades.